michal-franc/michal-franc.github.io/_posts/_draft/emailcourse/3-building-blocks-coding.md

 ```

-Don't forget to inform compiler that we are using NLog by adding usings.
+Don't forget to add usings.

 ```
 using NLog.Extensions.Logging;
 using NLog.Web;
 ```

-To test if everything works fine let's just add simple information that the service has started.
+Time to add simple information that service has just started.
+This will server as a test message.

 ```
 public Startup(IHostingEnvironment env, ILogger<Startup> logger)